Ouzo & Tsipouro: The Greek Spirits of Joy

 Tsipouro is drunk as an appetizer, before the meal accompanied by appetizers.
 Unlike ouzo, tsipouro (without anise) can be consumed after the meal as a digestive.

-Tsipouro is mainly produced in mountainous areas, and that's why it is combined with 'earthy' and heavy dishes such as fried bread, salted pork, sausages, cheeses, spicy peppers etc. In the tsipouradika (restaurants that mainly serve tsipouro) in Volos, on the other hand seafood, is dominating.
+Tsipouro is mainly produced in mountainous areas, and that's why it is combined with 'earthy' and heavy dishes such as fried bread, salted pork, sausages, cheeses, spicy peppers etc. In the tsipouradika (restaurants that mainly serve tsipouro) in Volos, on the other hand, seafood is dominating.
 It is obvious that each area has its peculiarities, but every drinker has his tastes as well.
-Since tsipouro is not sweet, like ouzo, it is considered to be better combined with 'stronger' and more spicy dishes.
+Since tsipouro is not sweet, unlike ouzo, it is considered to be better combined with 'stronger' and more spicy dishes.

 Which is stronger Ouzo or Tsipouro?

-Tsipouro's alcoholic grades are usually higher than ouzo, so tsipouro can be considered 'stronger'.
-On the other hand, ouzo has a reputation of 'pounding the head'.
+Tsipouro's alcoholic grades are traditionally considered higher than ouzo, so tsipouro is considered 'stronger' although bottled varieties of both drinks tend to be approximately 40% alcohol by volume.
+Ouzo has a reputation of 'pounding the head'.
 The truth is that both spirits are highly alcoholic and can easily cause drunkenness.
 The fame that accompanies ouzo and its reputation for being a 'dangerous' drink has often been attributed to added sugars - the combination of sugar and alcohol causes faster intoxications.
 The potential ouzo headache can be due to the synapostakta (or fuels like methanol) that can be contained in the alcohol that the distillator supplies.
 Finally, the headache has also been attributed to the fact that simple ouzo is not an entirely pure distillate, but a result of a product mixture.
 As in all things in life, moderation is the key to proper enjoyment!